jaydickson02/Everything/docs/02 Locations/Scorpions Rest.md

 The people here practice a number of religions but primarily they are partial to the great Al-Kalim the immortal warrior of the desert.

 #### [[The Catacombs]]
 Bellow Scorpions Rest are a network of Catacombs, these lead to various locations under the city and are used primarily to the city's aqueducts and are used for passive cooling of the city.
-They are well mapped out but the ancient map in the parties possession can allow for the creation of the Map to [[The Shrine of the Scorpion]] which depicts a secret path in [[The Catacombs]].
+They are well mapped out but the ancient map in the parties possession can allow for the creation of the Map to [[The Shrine]] which depicts a secret path in [[The Catacombs]].

 #### Stores/Artisans
 The city offers many goods and services.
 The price is fair and the merchants are eager to barter.